Allen Durham: Third stint with Nantes (2016)

 Nantes announced that they had brought Durham back to close out their season, replacing Jordan Morgan.
 He was able to average 19 points and 10 rebounds while shooting 61% from the floor.

 Meralco Bolts (2016)

 After playing in France, Durham joined the Meralco Bolts, returning to the PBA.
 His nose was injured during a match against the Alaska Aces, which forced him to wear a mask.
 He initially wore a transparent face mask, which worsened his performance.
 He then switched to a black-colored mask, and had a 32-point, 12-rebound, and five-assist performance in his first game with the black mask.
 During their Finals against Barangay Ginebra San Miguel, he was awarded Best Import of the Conference.
-Despite winning Game 1 and going up 2–1 in the best-of-7 series after the third game, the Bolts were unable to secure the 2017 PBA Governors’ Cup title following their Game 6 loss.
-He only had 15 points in Game 6, and Ginebra import Justin Brownlee scored the series-winning, buzzer-beater three pointer over him.
+Despite winning Game 1 and going up 2–1 in the best-of-7 series after the third game, the Bolts were unable to secure the 2016 PBA Governors’ Cup title following their Game 6 loss.
+He only had 15 points in Game 6, and Ginebra import Justin Brownlee scored the title-winning, buzzer-beating three pointer over him.